mkohl98/RattleCache/README.md

 ### Decorators

 RattleCache provides decorators for easily caching the return values of functions and methods.
 The decorators handle the caching automatically and transparently and are the simple go-to method to use in big projects.

+&nbsp;

+The semi-manual caching approach implemented in the `@cached()` decorator uses the mechanics of the Cache class to get access of using all Cache class methods such as `Cache.get()` or `Cache.update()`.
+However, this method also needs to be handled manually when it comes to updating identifiers and their data.

 Python:
 ```python